 Welcome to Mail Server on Ubuntu 18.04 Part 4.
-This is the forth part of a series of blog posts.
+This is the fourth part of a series of blog posts.
 We will be adding some extra checking to postfix.
 This will allow you to effectively blacklist some domains and email addresses.
 We will also be adding checks for properly formatted domain names and checking the IP address against their DNS lookup.

 Postfix Rules And Restrictions

 We will start to strengthen our defenses against spam by adding some new options to main.cf.
 For the official meaning take a look at the Postfix documentation.
 Also take a loot at Postfix SMTP relay and access control so you can make up your own mind what to set.

 smtpd_delay_reject = yes This will stop Postfix from rejecting the message straight away and allows for better logging of sender and recipient information which we want.
 This sounds a little strange at first but it is needed to do HELO checks.